 When I wrote my post entitled “Spotlight on Gastric Neuroendocrine Neoplasms“, I explained what these were with some emphasis on the association with hypergastrinemia (elevated fasting serum gastrin levels) with Type 1 and 2 gNETs being differentiated by the settings in which this occurs.
 This oversecretion is not the same as so called carcinoid syndrome found in other gastrointestinal NETs.
 Many people with a Gastric NET will already have acid reflux related issues and many will be taking medications such as proton pump inhibitors.
 But I was surprised to find there was not an approved targeted medication that aims to decrease gastrin levels.
 It’s true to say that somatostatin analogues (SSA) inhibit the secretion of many NET associated hormones including gastrin but SSAs are not routinely prescribed for localised Type I gNETs.
-However, I did find a useful clinical trial which is in progress albeit halted at phase 2 awaiting a larger phase 3 trial.
+However, I did find a useful clinical trial which is in progress albeit halted at phase 2 awaiting a decision.

 In the above spotlight, I also wrote about how the stomach works in all of us.
 When we eat food, G cells release gastrin into the bloodstream.
 Gastrin stimulates gastrin receptors (also called CCK2 receptors, CCK2 R) on enterochromaffin-like (ECL) cells in the stomach lining.
 The problem is some gNETs is the oversecretion caused in various settings.

-The experiemental drug known as Netazepide is a gastrin/CCK2 receptor antagonist which has recently been identified as a potential novel treatment for hypergastrinemia-associated conditions, with evidence from non-clinical models as well as clinical studies in healthy volunteers.
+The experimental drug known as Netazepide is a gastrin/CCK2 receptor antagonist which has recently been identified as a potential novel treatment for hypergastrinemia-associated conditions, with evidence from non-clinical models as well as clinical studies in healthy volunteers.
 It’s currently focused on Type 1 gNETs and not only claims to decrease oversecretion of Gastrin but in doing so reduces tumour burden over time.

 There have been several studies of Netazepide in gNETs and other gastric related conditions.
 In terms of gNETs, the conclusions of the latest one said: